Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181014.md

 ### Other Comments:

 * _Any other relevant information to help us to manage the project and keep our customer informed and happy._
+  * With the progress made in the first two sprints, currently it seems that we're on track to deliver the initial commitment by the end of the semester.